k21971/EvilHack/doc/evilhack-changelog.md

   rehumanizing (curses mode)
 - Fix: allow compilation on newer distros of Arch linux (and possibly other modern distros as well)
+- Attempt to fix macOS build (github workflows) from last commit